 Written work as follows: Client identification must be altered to ensure confidentiality and anonymity on all submissions.
 Two copies of each academic report are required to allow for second marking.
 Please attach the relevant cover sheets to all submissions.
 These are available in the resource book.
 Please also ensure that your Student ID number and not your name appears on any submitted material.

-All work submitted must be typewritten and left justified.
-Please do not hand up work in plastic folders.
+- All work submitted must be typewritten and left justified. - Where relevant, please do not submit work in plastic folders. - Instructions on how to submit assignments (e.g., via Blackboard) will be communicated by the course.